 Cross Country Trains

 The County has undertaken road modifications to improve various cycle and pedestrian traffic routes.
+Details are provided here.

-Details of the phase 1 plan for Botley Road can be found on the Oxfordshire County Council website.
+Traffic congestion is increasing around the city in October.
+Phase 1 of the Botley Road roadworks is planned to continue throughout the coming academic year.
+Details of the phase 1 plan for Botley Road can be found on the County Council's website.

 Tranche 2 Emergency Active Travel Bid

 The County Council have confirmed they still await the outcome of their ambitious £4.5m bid to the Central Government's Emergency Active Travel Bid for Low Traffic Neighbourhoods and improved cycling routes.

 The County has released a summary of their Tranche 2 bid to the Government's Emergency Active Travel Fund.
 In essence, they are seeking £4.5m (from an allocation of £2.3m) to: